June-Skeeter/Module6_GEOS270/docs/Assessment.md

 Both types of phenomena can be represented using either the raster or vector data model.
 However, ______ phenomena are generally better represented by the vector model and ______ phenomena are better represented by the raster data model.

 [**QC6**](Content_Part2.md#qc6)
-Higher resolution rasters have have smaller which means they take less memory to store [T/F]
+Higher resolution rasters have smaller cells which means they take less memory to store [T/F]

 [**QC7**](Content_Part2.md#qc7)
 The ______ problem pertains to how we assign data values to grid cells that cover more than one value.